 GRI G4 Disclosure Description Reference/Response G4-45 a.
 The highest governance body's role in the identification and management of economic, environmental and social impacts, risks, and opportunitiesb.
-Whether stakeholder consultation is used to support the highest governance body's identification and management of economic, environmental and social impacts, risks, and opportunities Pages 13-17, 19 of 2016 Proxy Statement G4-47 Frequency of the highest governance body's review of economic, environmental and social impacts, risks, and opportunities Page 15 of 2016 Proxy Statement G4-49 Process for communicating critical concerns to the highest governance body Page 20 of 2016 Proxy Statement G4-53 How stakeholders' views are sought and taken into account regarding remuneration Page 19 of 2016 Proxy Statement G4-56 Values, principles, standards and norms of behavior such as codes of conduct and codes of ethics Key maintains the highest standards of ethical behavior throughout our operations.
+Whether stakeholder consultation is used to support the highest governance body's identification and management of economic, environmental and social impacts, risks, and opportunities Pages 14-22 2017 Proxy Statement G4-47 Frequency of the highest governance body's review of economic, environmental and social impacts, risks, and opportunities Page 18 of 2017 Proxy Statement G4-49 Process for communicating critical concerns to the highest governance body Page 22 of 2017 Proxy Statement G4-53 How stakeholders' views are sought and taken into account regarding remuneration Page 21 of 2017 Proxy Statement G4-56 Values, principles, standards and norms of behavior such as codes of conduct and codes of ethics Key maintains the highest standards of ethical behavior throughout our operations.
 To learn more about our commitment, please see our Code of Ethics and Corporate Governance Guidelines .
-G4-DMA Economic Inclusion & Community Vitality Pages 12-15, 23-26 of CR Report Key builds thriving communities by investing in products and services that meet the needs of all individuals and communities.
+G4-DMA Economic Inclusion & Community Vitality Pages 9-18, 22, 27-30 of 2016 CR Report.
+Key builds thriving communities by investing in products and services that meet the needs of all individuals and communities.
 We are committed to building the financial capabilities that enable our clients to make good financial decisions.
 We build our communities through investments of time, talent and financial resources to organizations that align with our strategies and corporate values.
 Thriving communities are a reflection of our community lending, investment and philanthropy activities.
-Our Community Development team manages and monitors capital devoted to community lending, investments and access to our financial products.
+Our Community Development team manages and monitors capital devoted to community lending, investments, and access to our financial products.
 The team also leads our Community Reinvestment Act activities.
 Our KeyBank Foundation develops and executes a focused strategy that supports education, workforce and thriving communities.
 We lead through our commitment to strategic grants, employee matching grants, employee volunteer hours and civic leadership.
 We are proud of the service provided by our employees through our community programs and engagement in our KeyBank Business Impact Networking Groups.
 Our goals include maintaining our annual capital devoted to community development, increasing the financial capability of our clients, enhancing access to financial capability programming, and increasing our employee volunteerism participation.
+The National Community Benefits Plan is a major part of KeyBank's commitment to helping clients and communities thrive.
+The plan marks KeyBank's \$16.5 billion commitment community development and investment across its 15-state footprint over the next five years in four main areas: mortgage, small business lending, community development lending & investment (CDLI) and philanthropy.